Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 1. **Adaptive Graph Convolutional Neural Networks.** *Ruoyu Li et al, AAAI 2018.* [[PDF]](https://ojs.aaai.org/index.php/AAAI/article/view/11691) [[Author]](https://scholar.google.co.uk/citations?user=S23gEPsAAAAJ&hl=en)
 Notes: The bottlenecks of current graph CNNS: a. restrict graph degree; b. required identical graph structure shared among inputs; C. fixed graph constructed without training; d. incapability of learning from topological structure.
 This paper proposes **Adaptive Graph Convolution Network (AGCN)** that feeds on original data of diverse graph structures.
 AGCN seems to be designed primarily for graph classification.
-Besides, AGCN needs an initial graph and suffers from the limitation of transductive models as described in [paper](https://ieeexplore.ieee.org/document/9763421).
+Besides, AGCN needs an initial graph and suffers from the limitation of transductive models as described in [DGM](https://ieeexplore.ieee.org/document/9763421).

 1. **Topology Optimization based Graph Convolutional Network.** *Liang Yang et al, IJCAI 2019.*  [[PDF]](https://www.ijcai.org/proceedings/2019/0563.pdf) [[Author]](http://yangliang.github.io/)
 Notes: This paper proposes **Topology Optimization based GCN (TO-GCN)** to jointly learn the network topology and the parameters of fully connected network.
 The refinement of the network topology is modeled as a **[Label Propagation](#labelPropagation)** process where the network topology is modeled as the multiplication of the predicted label matrix with its transpose matrix.
 The TO-GCN also penalizes the high similarities between the nodes from different classes.

 1. **Semi-Supervised Learning With Graph Learning-Convolutional Networks.** *Bo Jiang et al, CVPR 2019.*  [[PDF]](https://openaccess.thecvf.com/content_CVPR_2019/papers/Jiang_Semi-Supervised_Learning_With_Graph_Learning-Convolutional_Networks_CVPR_2019_paper.pdf) [[Author]](https://scholar.google.com/citations?user=n-aTwuMAAAAJ&hl=zh-CN)
 Notes: This paper proposes **Graph Learning-Convolutional Network (GLCN)** for semi-supervised task, which integrates both graph learning and graph convolution in a unified network architecture such that both given and estimated labels are incorporated to provide weakly supervised information for graph structure refinement.
-The graph learning function is similar to **Graph Attention Networks** ([paper](https://arxiv.org/abs/1710.10903)) and the graph learning loss is similar to **Clustering with Adaptive Neighbors (CAN)** ([paper](https://dl.acm.org/doi/pdf/10.1145/2623330.2623726)).
+The graph learning function is similar to [GAT](https://arxiv.org/abs/1710.10903) and the graph learning loss is similar to [CAN](https://dl.acm.org/doi/pdf/10.1145/2623330.2623726).
 The graph learned in the sense of probability is dense and lack sparse structure.

 1. **Large Scale Graph Learning from Smooth Signals.** *Vassilis Kalofolias et al, ICLR 2019.*  [[PDF]](https://arxiv.org/pdf/1710.05654.pdf) [[Author]](https://scholar.google.ch/citations?user=Bz1RQ8MAAAAJ&hl=en)
 Notes: This papers uses approximate nearest neighbor techniques for large scale graph learning from smooth signals.